 What happens, for example, if an intruder successfully gets past a physical security barrier, like a guard at a gate?
 They may then be tracked by surveillance cameras as they move through the property.
 Finally, that intruder might partner with someone on the inside to access confidential data, which is flagged by a network and data security system.

-But if these systems don’t work together, the intruder may just get away with it.
-That guard may still be roaming the hallways while you’re reviewing video surveillance to find the exact time-stamped footage that corresponds to the unauthorized entry alert.
+But if these systems don’t work together, the intruder may get away with it.
+That guard may still be roaming the hallways while you’re reviewing video surveillance to find the time-stamped footage that corresponds to the unauthorized entry alert.

 If your systems worked as one, that wouldn’t be an issue.
 They would have detected the threat across three different layers of security, working together to help pinpoint the intruder’s exact location and detain them.

 That’s why having an integrated system is so important: it can detect and allow rapid follow-up on issues across security segments – issues that may not seem significant on their own, but can (correctly) be identified as major threats when taken together in real-time.